Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake - UrduPoint

 Most of the deaths were workers killed in the tower collapse, while most of the missing are believed to be trapped under the immense pile of debris where the skyscraper once stood.

-Workers at the site used large mechanical diggers in an attempt to find victims still trapped on Sunday morning.
+Workers at the site used large mechanical diggers in an attempt to find victims still trapped on Sunday.

 Sniffer dogs and thermal imaging drones have also been deployed to seek signs of life in the collapsed building, close to the Chatuchak weekend market popular among tourists.

-Authorities said they would be deploying engineers to assess and repair 165 damaged buildings in the city on Sunday.
+Authorities said engineers would be assessing and repairing the 165 damaged buildings around the city on Sunday.

 Recent Stories